MichaelTMatthews/Craftax/README.md

 # ❌ Errata

 - Prior to version 1.5.0 there was a bug that made it hard/impossible for the *first* planted plant to ever grow to ripeness in both Craftax and Craftax-Classic.
 This should have little effect on results as `EAT_PLANT` is an extremely rare achievement, and this only affected the first plant.
+- Prior to version 1.6.0 there were two minor bugs for reward on death in Craftax-Classic.
+Firstly, walking into lava did not give the negative health reward.
+Secondly, the player could incur extra negative health reward on the final timestep as health could become negative.
+These may cause minor behavioural differences in trained agents.

 # 🔎 See Also
 - ⛏️ [Crafter](https://github.com/danijar/crafter) The original Crafter benchmark.